Rid1Whitehead/OBS-MIDI-Controller/README.md

 - Flask and its extensions for providing a robust web framework
 - Eventlet for enabling asynchronous operations
 - MIDO for MIDI functionality
+- PyInstaller for enabling the creation of the standalone executable

 ## Disclaimer

 This software is provided as-is, without any warranties.
-Always test thoroughly in a non-production environment before using in critical recording scenarios.
+Always test thoroughly in a non-production environment before using in critical recording scenarios.# OBS-MIDI-Controller